sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

 The next command you're going to run is [Account List](https://developer.sailpoint.com/docs/connectivity/saas-connectivity/commands/account-list).
 This command allows you to get all the accounts from your table, along with their account attributes.
 This command also allows you to manually aggregate Airtable account data within ISC.

-To implement the Account List Command, follow these steps:
+To implement Account List, follow these steps:

 1. [Create AirtableAccount Typescript File](#create-airtableaccount-typescript-file)
 2. [Write Account List Logic](#write-account-list-logic)